-The change in net unrealized gains and losses on investments in the three months ended March 31, 2024 was primarily attributable to a change in the fair value of fixed maturity securities.
-For the three months ended March 31, 2024, net unrealized losses were \$1.2 billion due to higher interest rates, partially offset by tighter credit spreads.
+The change in net unrealized gains and losses on investments in the three and six months ended March 31, 2024 June 30, 2024 was primarily attributable to a change in the fair value of fixed maturity securities.
+For the three months ended March 31, 2024 June 30, 2024, net unrealized gains related to fixed maturity securities were \$15 million due primarily to narrowing of credit spreads.
+For the six months ended June 30, 2024, net unrealized losses were \$1.2 billion \$117 million due to higher interest rates, partially offset by tighter credit spreads.

-The change in net unrealized gains and losses on investments in the three months ended March 31, 2023 was primarily attributable to an increase in the fair value of fixed maturity securities.
-For the three months ended March 31, 2023, net unrealized gains were \$5.0 billion primarily due to lower interest rates.
+The change in net unrealized gains and losses on investments in the three and six months ended March 31, 2023 June 30, 2023 was primarily attributable to an increase in the fair value of fixed maturity securities.
+For the three months ended March 31, 2023 June 30, 2023, net unrealized losses related to fixed maturity securities were \$180 million due primarily to an increase in interest rates.
+For the six months ended June 30, 2023, net unrealized gains were \$5.0 billion \$829 million primarily due to lower interest rates, widening of credit spreads.